London King's Cross railway station

 In the late 20th century, the area around the station became known for its seedy and downmarket character, and was used as a backdrop for several films as a result.
-A major redevelopment was undertaken in the 21st century, including restoration of the original roof, and the station became well known for its association with the Harry Potter books and films, particularly the fictional Platform 9 3/4.
+A major redevelopment was undertaken in the 21st century, including restoration of the original roof, and the station became well known for its association with the Harry Potter books and films, particularly the fictional Platform Nine and Three-Quarters.

 Location and name

 The station stands on the London Inner Ring Road at the eastern end of Euston Road, next to the junction with Pentonville Road, Gray's Inn Road and York Way, in what is now the London Borough of Camden.
 The eastern side of the station along York Way runs directly on the boundary with the neighbouring London Borough of Islington.
 Immediately to the west, on the other side of Pancras Road, is St Pancras railway station.
 Several London bus routes, including 30, 59, 73, 91, 205, 390 and 476 pass in front of or to the side of the station.

 King's Cross can be spelled both with and without an apostrophe.
 King's Cross is used in signage at the Network Rail and London Underground stations, on the Tube map and on the official Network Rail webpage.
 Kings Cross is used on the National Rail website.
 The apostrophe rarely featured on early Underground maps, but has been consistently used on them since 1951.
 Kings X, Kings + and London KX are abbreviations used in space-limited contexts.
 The National Rail station code is KGX.